If you have ever driven by the Vice President’s official residence here in Washington, DC you might have seen this man.

 Copy of the 1997 letter to the Archbishop

 John shared with me so many different facets of his time in front of the nunciature.
 He gave me a copy of a letter he sent to the Archbishop of Washington, DC.
-He showed me a paper that he keeps with him that details every interaction he has had with the apostolic nuncios (currently Pietro Sambi) over the years.
+He showed me a tired piece of paper detailing every interaction he has had with the apostolic nuncios (currently Pietro Sambi) over the years.
 Next to each interaction, he has written the time, date, and what happened.
 It was sad to see that many of the interactions ended in the nuncio calling John stupid or an imbecile.

 So I asked John what it was that he wanted?
 I was surprised to hear that all he wanted was financial retribution.
-I feel that he probably is a voice for others who have been sexually abused by members of the church.
+I tried to hide my disappointment.
+I’m sure that many other victims, surely thousands, see him as the voice for those who have been sexually abused by members of the church.
 I asked him, “If the Catholic Church gave you appropriate financial compensation, would you still come out here tomorrow with your signs?”
-The answer was “no.” He said that was all that he wanted.
+His eyes widened.
+“No, that’s all I want.”

 This got me thinking.
 Maybe he needs to take a new approach.
 Since it wasn’t clear to me what he wanted, maybe the Catholic Church isn’t aware either.
 I suggested he change his signs to reflect what he wants.
-I don’t feel that the signs that he currently has foster an environment where he and the Church could openly talk.
+His signs don’t foster an open environment where he and the Church could openly talk.
 Maybe you say that the Catholic Church would never offer a financial settlement, I don’t know.
-He claims that a priest came out of the nunciature once and told him that he had no case because of the statue of limitations.
+John claims that a few years ago a priest came out of the nunciature and told him that he had no case because of the statute of limitations.

 John holds his banner during the afternoon rush-hour (Photo: Reed)

 I don’t know what you think about this whole thing.
-Please share your comments.
+I invite you to leave your comments.
 Do you think he is going about his crusade in the right manner?
 What would be the most effective way for him to get the financial reparation that he feels he deserves?
 If he continues with the signs, what would be the most effective message?

 You might think John is crazy.
 You might think he is wasting his time.
 After spending two hours with him, I can tell you that he is extremely passionate about this.
-Many times he struggled to tell me things.
+Many times he struggled for words.
 Sometimes it was because he didn’t know the right English word for things (his first language is Polish), however, many times language wasn’t the issue.
 His emotions were so strong that he simply couldn’t express his true feelings.
 I feared that he was taunted by many of the people who walk or drive by.
 The truth is that I didn’t see any of that.
 In fact, many cars would honk and give him the thumbs up and shout praises to him.
-I know that must motivate him to travel an hour each way every day, taking two buses, and then withstand the elements.
+I know that must help motivate him to travel the hour each way every day, taking two buses, and then enduring the elements for hours.

 John will use the $10 to make copies of some of the materials he hands out to people who stop and speak with him.